SelimHorri/drive-and-deliver/README.md

 #### Persistence
 - Propose a data persistence solution

->> I am using Spring Data Jpa for persistence layer.
+>> I am using Spring Data Jpa for persistence layer, I used also Flyway to manage SQL migration scripts.

 - Propose a cache solution